Amenorrhea: Turner syndrome

 Turner syndrome, monosomy 45XO, is a genetic disorder characterized by a missing, or partially missing, X chromosome.
 Turner syndrome is associated with a wide spectrum of features that vary with each case.
 However, one common feature of this syndrome is ovarian insufficiency due to gonadal dysgenesis.
-Most people with Turner syndrome experience ovarian insufficiency within the first few years of life, prior to menarche.
+Most people with Turner syndrome experience ovarian insufficiency within the first few years of life, before menarche.
 Therefore, most patients with Turner syndrome will have primary amenorrhea.
 However, the incidence of spontaneous puberty varies between 8–40% depending on whether or not there is a complete or partial absence of the X chromosome.

 MRKH

 MRKH (Mayer–Rokitansky–Küster–Hauser) syndrome is the second-most common cause of primary amenorrhoea.
 The syndrome is characterized by Müllerian agenesis.
 In MRKH Syndrome, the Müllerian ducts develop abnormally and result in the absence of a uterus and cervix.
-Even though patient's with MRKH have functioning ovaries, and therefore have secondary sexual characteristics, they experience primary amenorrhea since there is no functioning uterus.
+Even though patients with MRKH have functioning ovaries and therefore have secondary sexual characteristics, they experience primary amenorrhea since there is no functioning uterus.